abrown41/AutoFeedback/RANDOM_VARIABLES.md

 ### Investigating convergence II: Sample variance

 There are numerous estimators for statistical quantities and you can ask students to calculate and plot graphs of these quantities like the graphs they produced for the sample mean in the previous section.
-It would be straightforward to extend AutoFeedback to test the student codes for examining the convergence of these quantities.
-At the moment, however, AutoFeedback can only really look at the convergence of the sample mean and the sample variance.
+For example you might want students to look at the behaviour of the sample variance.
 To draw a convergence graph for the sample variance students would write a code like this one:

 ```python